kyma-project/eventing-manager/docs/user/README.md

 # Eventing module

-This module ships the Eventing Manager, which is a standard Kubernetes operator that observes the state of Eventing resources and reconciles them according to the desired state.
+This module ships Eventing Manager, which is a standard Kubernetes operator that observes the state of Eventing resources and reconciles them according to the desired state.

 With Kyma Eventing, you can focus on your business workflows and trigger them with events to implement asynchronous flows within Kyma.
 Generally, eventing consists of event producers (or publishers) and consumers (or subscribers) that send events to or receive events from an event processing backend.